arabcoders/watchstate/README.md

 you.
 I had multiple problems with Plex trakt.tv plugin which led to my account being banned at trakt.tv, and on top of that the plugin no longer supported.
 And I like to keep my own data locally if possible.

-# v1.0.0 tagging.
+# v1.x tagging.

-The features set is complete, and works, however the API still unstable as such there will be no v1 tag until we finalize the API and finish writing tests.
+The tool is already working, I personally started using it as early as v0.0.4-alpha, The reason we haven't tagged it v1.x yet is the API not stable yet and i keep changing and refining the code to get slight performances upgrade and that sometimes require breaking changes and tests and docs are not up yet.
+As such once we are satisfied with tool the API, tests and docs We will tag it.

 # Supported Media servers.